wballard/starphleet/index.md

   $ cd starphleet
   ```

-Starphleet is configured entirely by environmental variables.
-We are big fans of environment variables, as they save you from the chore of repeatedly typing the same text.

-1. Set the environment variable for the Git URL to your Starphleet headquarters, which is a git repository providing operating instructions for your ships (virtual machine instances) and associated [Linux containers](https://linuxcontainers.org/).
+1. Set the environment variable for the Git URL to your Starphleet headquarters, which contain the configuration for your phleet.
 We suggest you start by forking our [base headquarters](https://github.com/wballard/starphleet.headquarters.git).
 Your headquarters git URL **must be network reachable** from your hosting cloud, making [public git hosting services](https://github.com/) a natural fit for Starphleet.

   ```bash